Deborah Norville: Education

+Career

 Early career

 Norville began her television career while still a college student.
 She received an internship through Georgia Public Television, where she worked on The Lawmakers, a nightly program covering the Georgia General Assembly.
 She was spotted by an executive of WAGA-TV in Atlanta, who offered her a summer internship.
 As Norville recalled, "The third day they were short on reporters and they asked me to cover a news story."
 She reported that evening on the six o'clock news and was later offered a weekend reporting position during her senior year in college.
 The 60-mile commute between school in Athens and work in Atlanta was grueling, as remembered by Norville in an interview with Larry B. Dendy for the Georgia Alumni Record (February 1990): "I'd leave the university on Friday afternoon and drive to Atlanta, and sometimes I had a place to stay and sometimes I slept in my car in the parking lot.
 I worked Saturday and Sunday; Sunday night after the 11:00 p.m. show I'd drive back and go to class Monday morning."
 In January 1979, she conducted a live interview with President Jimmy Carter.

 Norville joined WAGA-TV as a full-time reporter after graduating and was named weekend anchor in October 1979.
 In 1982, she was hired as a reporter and later an anchor by WMAQ-TV, the NBC-owned station in Chicago.
 A brief glimpse of Norville on a billboard, during her time at WMAQ-TV can be seen in the background in the 1986 film Running Scared starring Gregory Hines and Billy Crystal.
 In 1986, when it was announced Norville would be joining NBC News in New York, Mayor Harold Washington declared "Deborah Norville Week" in Chicago.